cirosantilli/test-git-web-interface/README.md

 Mirrors for which I can't create projects:

 - <https://kenai.com>

+Discontinued:

 - <https://code.google.com/p/cirosantilli-test> (to be closed)

-The SSH of those repos can be found at: [remotes.sh](remotes.sh), including other repos which don't have public view like Atlas.
+- <https://gitorious.org/cirosantilli-test/cirosantilli-test>, bough by GitLab.
+Will remain read only.

 Web interfaces without public hosting service that I know of.
-Huge list: <https://git.wiki.kernel.org/index.php/Interfaces,_frontends,_and_tools#Web_Interfaces>
+Huge list: <https://git.wiki.kernel.org/index.php/Interfaces,_frontends,_and_tools#Web_Interfaces> Some interesting ones:

 - Gitweb.
 Distributed with Git.
 The Perl one.
 - cgit.
 Official self-host: <http://git.zx2c4.com/cgit>, GitHub mirror: <https://github.com/zx2c4/cgit>.
 Used by GNU Savannah.
 Written in C.
 - Gerrit.
 The Java one. <http://en.wikipedia.org/wiki/Gerrit_%28software%29>,
 - GitList.
 The PHP one. <https://github.com/klaussilveira/gitlist>
 - WebGitNet.
 The .Net one. <https://github.com/otac0n/WebGitNet>

+The SSH of those repos can be found at: [remotes.sh](remotes.sh), including other repos which don't have public view like Atlas.

 ## Related repositories